robbert-vdh/yabridge/README.md

   If anyone knows a good way to install an fsync patched version of Wine on other distros, then please let me know!

+- If you have the choice, the VST3 version of a plugin usually performs better than the VST2 version.
+This is because with VST2 a typical audio processing cycle requires _at least_ two function calls plus another function call for every parameter change and MIDI event.
+With VST3 all of that gets wrapped up in a single function call.
+That significantly reduces the amount of back-and-forth communication needed, and thus the potential overhead of bridging.
+VST3 plugins also allow the host do some optimizations for plugins that are not actively processing sound, which potentially reduces the overall DSP load even further in a large project where there may be many tracks that are not actively being used during most of the project.

 - [Plugin groups](#plugin-groups) can also greatly improve performance when using many instances of the same VST2 plugin. _VST3 plugins have similar functionality built in by design_.
 Some plugins, like the BBC Spitfire